nealjoos/cybersecurity-advanced-lab/README.md

     * Network range           - 172.30.128.0 - 172.30.128.127
     * Usable range            - 172.30.128.1 - 172.30.128.126

-The router itself also has an uplink to the Host OS.
+The router itself also has an uplink to the host OS.
 It is considered as the WAN entry point of the company network.
 This host-only network can also be used to connect a Kali VM to attack the company premises.
 DHCP is coming from VirtualBox for this network.
+* 192.168.56.0/24: DHCP is provided by the WAN provider
+    * Network address         - 192.168.56.0
+    * Network mask            - 255.255.255.0
+    * Network mask (bits)     - 24
+    * Broadcast address       - 192.168.56.255
+    * Addresses in network    - 256
+    * Network range           - 192.168.56.0 - 192.168.56.255
+    * Usable range            - 192.168.56.1 - 192.168.56.254

+VirtualBox also provides a management network, so the hosts can download software from the internet and are accessible by SSH.
+This network is located behind a NAT.
-* WAN network: 10.0.2.0/24
+* Management network: 10.0.2.0/24
     * Network address         - 10.0.2.0
     * Network mask            - 255.255.255.0
     * Network mask (bits)     - 24